ipatch/Marlin/README.md

 ## TODOs

 - [ ] setup a pin in the skr boards configuration pins file to map a pin for the filament run out sensor.
+- [ ] conver printer to a smooth rail setup a la prusa style printer.